Wafa Mustafa: Arrest

-In September of 2011, Mustafa was arrested and detained in Damascus, where she reports having been beaten and going on a hunger strike.
+In September 2011, Mustafa was arrested and detained in Damascus, where she reports having been beaten and going on a hunger strike.
 She had been a journalism and media student at the time, but after her arrest, her name was put on a public black-list and so she was forced to quit her education.
 After arriving at Germany in 2016.
 Mustafa continued her studies at Bard College Berlin where she graduated in HAST program.

 Activist Work

 Today, Wafa Mustafa works to obtain any information about her father and other detained refugees.
 She joined Families for Freedom in 2018 till the year 2021.

 On 30 May 2020, Mustafa peacefully protested outside the courthouse in Koblenz, Germany site of the Al Khatib trial.
 Anwar Raslan, formerly a senior Syrian military intelligence official, and his alleged accomplice Eyad Al-Gharib faced trial in Germany under the legal principle of universal jurisdiction for crimes against humanity.
 They were accused of overseeing 58 murders and the torture of 4,000 others at the Damascus detention center.
 She surrounded herself with 61 photographs of detainees, including a photograph of her father.
 The trial was opened by German Federal Public Prosecutor against two former members of President Bashar Al Assad's security apparatus.

 On 23 July 2020, Mustafa briefed the UN Security Council on forced disappearance and detention in Syria.

+In November 2023, the New York Times covered a story detailing Mustafa's Pro-Palestinian activism in Germany in response the October 7th Attacks.